ducasp/MSX-Development/FPGA/ocm-pld v3.9x/docs/FRANKY-README.txt

 Remember to use SETSMART -8C before, otherwise you might not have sound.

-IMPORTANT: SMS VDP doesn't work well with a Turbo Clocked CPU and almost all games will fail if z80 is not clocked @3.58MHz, so, turn off Turbo (first DIP SWITCH).
+IMPORTANT: SMS VDP might not work well with a Turbo Clocked CPU and some games will fail if z80 is not clocked @3.58MHz, if needed turn off Turbo (first DIP SWITCH).

 If using Sofa Run, remember to check SMS settings in Sofa Run settings and make